Request for Performing Arts Proposals at Minneapolis-Saint Paul International Airport

 Funding and Public Relations

-The Foundation will fund general expenses for performing arts activities through its annual Arts and Culture operating budget.
-This includes personnel, supplies, basic equipment, and public relations expenses.
-Rotating exhibits will be promoted through various means including social media, digital signage throughout MSP, public and private receptions, the Foundation and MSP websites, and feature articles in internal publications.
-Community art publications will also be used to market select exhibits and advertise the exhibition calendar.
-When appropriate and feasible, the Foundation or MAC will generate publicity through the local and national media to attract attention to MSP and promote exhibits.
+Performances may be promoted through various means including social media, digital signage throughout MSP, public and private receptions, the Foundation and MSP websites, and feature articles in internal publications.
+Community art publications may also be used to market select performances and advertise the performance calendar.
+When appropriate and feasible, the Foundation or MAC will generate publicity through the local and national media to attract attention to MSP and promote Arts@MSP programming.

 All questions regarding this RFP should be submitted in writing to the information contact listed below: